Miscellaneous

 id = astra_mex_matrix('create', S);

-Create an ASTRA sparse matrix object from a Python sparse matrix of type scipy.sparse.csr_matrix or a Matlab sparse matrix.
+Create an ASTRA sparse matrix object from a Python sparse matrix of type scipy.sparse.csr_matrix or a MATLAB sparse matrix.

 S = astra.matrix.get(id)